-We are a talented group of molecular cell biologists with a longstanding interest in understanding the mechanisms that contribute to the initiation and progression of epithelial-derived tumors (carcinomas), especially aggressive, poorly differentiated tumors.
+We are a talented group of molecular cell biologists interested in understanding the mechanisms that contribute to the initiation and progression of carcinomas and exploiting these mechanisms to improve prognosis and therapy.

 B4+virgin+mammary+gland+1.jpg